 4.1 Status

-- (a) Relationship to State Administrative Tribunal Act 2004 This policy shall be read in conjunction with the SAT Act.
-To the extent of any inconsistency between this policy and the SAT Act, the SAT Act shall prevail. - (b) Relationship to Planning and Development Regulations 2015 No relevant provision in Town Planning Scheme No. 3 To the extent of any inconsistency between this policy and the provisions of TPS3, the Scheme shall prevail.
+- (a) To the extent of any inconsistency between this policy and the SAT Act, the SAT Act shall prevail. - (b) To the extent of any inconsistency between this policy and the provisions of TPS3, the Scheme shall prevail.